WELCOME TO LAUGHTERLOG

 * archival material of the radio/television networks

-* script and recording collections at UCLA, USC, Lincoln Center and the Library of Congress
+* script and recording collections at the BBC, UCLA, USC, Lincoln Center and the Library of Congress

 * the expertise of comedy fans the world over